Fort Gibson, Oklahoma: History

+The Army reoccupied Fort Gibson during the American Civil War and renamed it Fort Blunt from 1862 to 1865, for Major General James G. Blunt.
+The town again prospered as refugees from fighting elsewhere fled to the relative safety of the fort.
+By the spring of 1863, soldiers in the Indian Home Guard occupied the fort.
+For several months, the Federal-supported garrison had to fight off raids by Stand Watie and his Confederate-backed Cherokee horsemen.
+Aside from Confederate raids, the garrison also suffered from outbreaks of cholera and smallpox.
+Sonuk Mikko, an officer in the Indian Home Guard, contracted smallpox while stationed at the fort and succumbed to the illness.

 On May 20, 1898, the Articles of Incorporation for the town of Fort Gibson were established under the Arkansas Statutes, placing all of the densely settled areas under one jurisdiction.

 The townspeople considered Fort Gibson poorly located after suffering fires, mosquitoes, and other afflictions.
 They moved the town to higher ground around 1900.
 The first buildings had faced west toward the Kansas and Arkansas Valley Railway (later the Missouri Pacific Railroad) tracks.
 In 1904 the town of Fort Gibson, Indian Territory, was surveyed and platted.
 In 1904 the town was turned around and situated one block east when J. C. Pierce built the first brick building.
 In 1906 John C. Berd constructed a brick-and-stone building for his drugstore, and the commercial district grew around these two permanent features.
 It had 1,063 residents in 1907.

-One of the oldest non-Indian settlements in Oklahoma, Fort Gibson had other firsts for Oklahoma, such as:
+One of the oldest non-Indian settlements in Oklahoma, Fort Gibson had other firsts for Oklahoma, including: